mytestbed/omf_job_service/README.md

 Starting the Service
 --------------------

-To start a project authority with a some pre-populated resources ('--test-load-state') from this directory, run the following:
+To start a job service from this directory, run the following:

     cd omf_job_service
-    bin/omf_job_service --test-load-state --dm-auto-upgrade --disable-https start
+    bin/omf_job_service --dm-auto-upgrade --disable-https start

 which should result in something like: